graker/blogarchive/README.md

 * If your blog comments are implemented with Disqus, check the Disqus Comments box to add comments count column to the archive table
 * Output the component on your page as usual

+Note that to output translated month names via `Carbon` in the archive table, the component will use `setlocale()` to set the application locale.
+You can disable this feature in `config/config.php` file of the plugin (set `setLocaleForCarbon` value to `FALSE` in the overridden config file).

 ### Random posts component

 Also there is Random Posts component which you can use to display some random post titles (or more than titles if you override default markup).